kagurazakei/niri/README.md

 Windows (both floating and tiling), as well as layer surfaces can have blur enabled on them.
 Blur needs to be enabled for each window / layer surface explicitly.

-Currently, all windows will draw "optimized" or "x-ray" blur, which is rendered separately using only the `bottom` and `background` layer surfaces.
+Tiled windows will always draw "optimized" or "x-ray" blur, which is rendered from a shared texture using only the `bottom` and `background` layer surfaces, and is updated at a slower rate.
+Floating windows, as well as `top` or `overlay` layer surfaces will draw "true" blur by default instead, which is rendered using all available screen contents.

+Note that true blur is rather expensive in terms of GPU load however, so an option exists to also have these surfaces draw `x-ray` blur instead.

 To set global defaults for blur: